Chintan-Patel-Games/Arrays-Minesweeper/README.md

 # Array-Minesweeper

-A console-based implementation of the classic **Minesweeper** game using C++ and arrays.
+A sfml-based game with the implementation of the classic **Minesweeper** game using C++ and arrays.
 The game allows players to uncover cells and avoid hidden mines in a grid-based environment.
 This project showcases foundational knowledge of arrays, game logic, and basic C++ programming.

 ## 🎮 Gameplay Features